Fatal Frame III: The Tormented: Release

 Fatal Frame III was announced in Japan in March 2005 in an issue of Japanese magazine Famitsu, then under the title Zero: Rei.
 At this time, it was said to be 60% complete.
 The game was released in Japan under the title Zero: Shisei no Koe on July 28, 2005.
 Kikuchi chose a summer release to coincide with Japan's traditional ghost story season.
 As with other entries, the game was not numbered in Japan.
 Beginning in May, a pre-order bonus campaign offered a DVD containing summaries of the first two Fatal Frame titles.
 Two guidebooks were published for the game by Enterbrain that same year; the first on July 28, and the second on October 7 which included behind-the-scenes material on the story and characters.
 "Voice" was released both as a single, and as part of Amano's album A Moon Child In The Sky on September 21, 2005, by Pony Canyon.
 Tecmo published the game in North America as Fatal Frame III: The Tormented on November 8, 2005.
 In Europe, the game was published by Take-Two Interactive as Project Zero 3: The Tormented on February 24, 2006.
 While previous titles were ported to the Xbox with additional content, no plans were made to port Fatal Frame III.
-An emulated version for the PlayStation 3 was released as a PlayStation 2 Classic in October 2, 2013 in North America.
+An emulated version for the PlayStation 3 was released as a PlayStation 2 Classic on October 2, 2013, in North America.